Wrexthor/DesiredStateConfiguration-Privacy/README.md

 ### A Desired State Configuration script to increase privacy and security in windows by disabling telemetry feaures in windows.

 Made to clean up a windows install by
-* Install applications using Chocolatey
+* Install applications using Chocolatey (commented out by default)
+* Enable and configure windows firewall in addition to block outgoing traffic for commonly exploited windows applications
-* Disabling telemetry functions
+* Disabling telemetry functions using windows registry
 * Remove unecessary windows features (smb1, ps2 etc)
 * Stop/disable unecessary services (xbox, location etc)
-* Remove scheduled tasks (mostly telemetry related stuff)
+* Remove scheduled tasks (not implemented yet)
 * Set some default settings (show file extensions etc)

 This is done by using Desired State Configuration(DSC)